‘When another writer in another house is not free, no writer is free.’ – Orhan Pamuk

 The Writers in Prison Committee also works through the UN to bring attention to individual cases and to systemic human rights problems in specific countries.

-Marian Botsford Fraser is the Chair of the Writers in Prison Committee of PEN International.
-Read more here
+Marian Botsford Fraser has been the Chair of the Writers in Prison Committee of PEN International since 2009.
+She is is a freelance writer, editor, critic and broadcaster.
+To read more about Ms Botsford Fraser click here.